youwenshao/staffroom/README.md

 ### Role behavior

-- `student-teacher`: create/view own plans; pick professors to share; saved to Postgres.
+- `student-teacher`: create/view own plans; pick professors to share via `shared_professors` array; saved to Postgres.
+Plans are private unless explicitly shared with professors.
-- `professor`: create/view own plans + any student-teacher who shared with them.
+- `professor`: create/view own plans + plans where they are explicitly listed in the `shared_professors` array.
+Cannot access student-teacher plans based solely on `professor_student` table relationships.
-- `admin`: full visibility.
+- `admin`: full visibility to all plans, including other admins' plans.
 - `guest`: browsing only; no saving/retrieval.

 ---